 1. INTRODUCTION

 Sedimentologists in their field work usually provide records of sedimentary strata as a vertical section of successive lithofacies.
 The key to the interpretation of the sedimentary record is to study facies association, in particular their vertical and lateral position [1].
 Vertical variations of lithofacies within a given sequence play an important role in the recognition of depositional environment and their lateral dispersal.
 It is of particular importance in the light of the widely accepted law of the correlation of facies as proposed by Walther and elaborated by [2] and more recently by [3] According to this law, only those facies can be superimposed which can be observed beside each other at a given time.
 Importantly, only a gradual transition from one facies to another implies that the two facies represent environments that once were adjacent laterally.
 Comparison of lithofacies from the study area with standard facies models for different depositional systems is a useful practice and adopted by several researchers.
 However, reliance on model-driven interpretations often leads to the imposition of perceived order, even when natural stratigraphic patterns may lack systematic arrangement [4].the balance of data being interpreted against models tempts us to look for some kind of arrangement, even if there is no order [4].
 Traditionally, reconstruction of sedimentary environments and models are reconstructed based relies on visual descriptions of facies and these lithologic variables, which are inherently subjective in nature.
 Consequently, The interpretations and environmental models derived from such generally subjective data are often limited in realibility therefore wanting.
 New tools in stratigraphy including semi-quantitative and quantitative techniques for data analysis were introduced to complement descriptive stratigraphic analysis.
-These Techniques such as the finite Markov chain analysis, the time series analysis, power spectral density analysis and Kolmogorov functions introduce bring objectively and precision in analyzing and interpreting stratigraphic models and environments and also to reduce subjective impact on interpretation of the sedimentological record.
+These Techniques such as the finite Markov chain analysis, the time series analysis, power spectral density analysis and Kolmogorov functions bring objectivity and precision to analysis and interpretation of stratigraphic models and depositional environments and also to reduce subjective impact on interpretation of the sedimentological record.
 They also provide multiple working hypotheses to detect and define stratigraphic trends in analyses sequences.
-Almost all use the probability matrices and employ the idea of Finite Markov chains statistics.
+Most of these techniques employ probability matrices and are based on the principles of finite Markov chains statistics.
 This method was developed because of the urgent need to process a better understanding about how the natural process interacts and produces the end product we record on the litho-stratigraphic sections.
-The Finite markov chains are regarded as almost a standard tool of sedimentological analysis but still many publications appears, whose authors do not fully understand the applied stochastic statistical methods and, thus, their conclusions are not fully correct.
-Therefore, it seems reasonable to present once again the principle of Finite Markov model applications to the analysis of litho-stratigraphic successions.
+Finite markov chains are increasingly considered standard tools in sedimentological analysis.
+However, many publications demonstrate inadequate understanding of the underlying stochastic methods leading to questionable conclusions. .
+Therefore, this study revisits the principles and applications of the finite Markov model in analysing litho-stratigraphic successions.

-The present research have two fold objectives; 1) one purpose is to provide an explicit treatment of the mathematical foundations on which application of Markov stochastic process in geology based, but not readily available in publications normally used by geologists and 2) the effectiveness of the Markov Chain to predict and quantifies sedimentary cycles while dealing with the geological interpretation of juxtaposition tendencies of facies in vertical stratigraphic successions is evaluated by the interval on borehole data.
+The present research has two fold(twofold) objectives; 1) one purpose is to provide an explicit treatment of the mathematical foundations on which application of Markov stochastic process in geology based, but not readily available in publications normally used by geologists and 2) the effectiveness of the Markov Chain to predict and quantifies sedimentary cycles while dealing with the geological interpretation of juxtaposition tendencies of facies in vertical stratigraphic successions is evaluated by the interval on borehole data.
 The results show that the proposed stochastic methods have good performance and robustness.

 2. Nature and Source of data